 YESLER BRIDGE REHABILITATION PROJECT, YESLER WAY OVER 4TH AVENUE S.

-Yesler Way and Terrace Street will be closed during the life of the project, but vehicle and pedestrian traffic on 4th Avenue must be maintained, and IMCO must provide access to existing buildings located near the work area.
-This project requires tough scheduling in tight work areas, while keeping existing facilities operating during construction.
+Yesler Way and Terrace Street were closed during the life of the project, but vehicle and pedestrian traffic on 4th Avenue were maintained, as well as access to existing buildings located near the work area.
+The project required tough scheduling and tight work areas, while keeping existing facilities operating during construction.